AbdelrahmanHassan111/Brain-Tumor-Detection-using-InceptionV3-Binary-Classification-/README.md

 ### 2.3 Dataset:

-The brain tumor dataset used for training and testing is sourced from Kaggle's MRI Brain Tumor dataset.
-Ensure you have the necessary permissions to use and distribute this dataset.
+The brain tumor dataset used for both training and testing is sourced from Kaggle's MRI Brain Tumor dataset.
+Make sure you have the necessary permissions to use and distribute this dataset.

 ### 2.4 Usage:

-1. Ensure the dependencies are installed.
+1. Confirm that the testing dependencies are installed.
 2. Load the pre-trained model using 'brain_tumor_trained_model.h5'.
-3. Run the testing script and use the GUI to select either a single image or a folder for evaluation.
+3. Run the testing script and use the graphical user interface to select either a single image or a folder for evaluation.

+## 3. Additional Information:

+### 3.1 GUI Application:

+For a more user-friendly and interactive testing experience, the `main_gui.py` script provides a graphical user interface.
+Users can explore the model's predictions on various images through this intuitive interface.

-## 3. Contribution and Support:
+### 3.2 Contribution and Support:

-Feel free to contribute to the project, customize it for your needs, or report any issues.
-Open an issue or pull request for questions, improvements, or collaboration.
+Feel free to contribute to the project, customize it according to your needs, or report any issues.
+Open an issue or submit a pull request for questions, improvements, or collaborative efforts.

+### 3.3 License:

+This project is licensed under the [MIT License](LICENSE).
+Feel free to use, modify, and distribute the code in accordance with the terms of the license.

+---

+**Note:** Ensure that you replace `https://github.com/yourusername/your-repository.git` with the actual link to your GitHub repository.
+Customize the content further based on your project's specific details and structure.